lna0104/QBIO7004/README.md

 ## Report

-RMarkdown provides instructions for creating a reproducible report for this model.
+The RMarkdown file provides instructions for creating a reproducible report for this model.
+The report includes a reference file stored in references.bib, and the reference style used is Council of Science Editors (CSE).

 ## Authors